mpiraux/draft-piraux-quic-tunnel/draft-piraux-intarea-quic-tunnel-session.md

 --- abstract

-This document specifies methods for grouping QUIC tunnel connections in a single session enabling the exchange of Ethernet frames and Internet protocols such as TCP, UDP, IP and QUIC over several QUIC connections.
+This document specifies methods for grouping QUIC tunnel connections in a single session enabling the exchange of packets of Internet protocols over several QUIC connections.

 --- middle